 Result and discussion

-It is observed that STBF+FYM @15kg/pit thrice +Inoculation of OUAT Cosortia bio-fertiliser to the rhizosphere on date of planting produced 44 nos of flowers and 100 fresh flower weight is 21kg perfomed 53% higher in producing flower ,plant height-103,5cm , 18.4cm plant girth and no of leaves per plant become 10 numbers after 2years of planting which is higher as compared to control plot(Table 1).
+It is observed that STBF+FYM @15kg/pit thrice +Inoculation of OUAT Cosortia bio-fertiliser to the rhizosphere on date of planting produced 44 nos of flowers and 100 fresh flower weight is 21kg perfomed 53% higher in producing flowers.
+The plant height-103,5cm , 18.4cm plant girth and no of leaves per plant become 10 numbers after 2 years of planting which is higher as compared to control plot(Table 1).
 However, S.C.sahoo et al .
 1993 reported that combination of 8: 4:8 NPK g/plant/year in 1x2m spacing and 12:4:12 NPK g/plant/year in (1x1)x2m spacing paired row method increased plant girth,leaf and aerial roots.

 The kewda plant stands out for its inclusivity, allowing small and marginal farmers to grow it on unused land boundaries, linking sustainability with economic empowerment."The flower also plays a vital role in the perfume industry, particularly in Uttar Pradesh, where several bhatis (processing units) have been set up by entrepreneurs to extract kewda oil and water.
 "Ganjam district alone produces an estimated 800 litres of kewda oil, 20,000 litres of attar, and 50,000 litres of kewda water annually, with the industry generating a turnover of around ₹120 crore," said Das.
 Predicting the distribution of suitable habitatats, a model developed (Pradhan et al.2020).